 Get tested

 Not sure where to go?
-Find your nearest sexual health centre or testing service here.
+Find your nearest testing service here.

 Vaccinations

-If you haven’t had your Hepatitis A, B, or Mpox (Monkeypox) vaccines – now is a good time!
-You might also need a top up of Hep B jabs - you can confirm that by getting tested.
+If you haven’t had your Hepatitis A, B, or MPOX vaccines by now – now is a good time.

 Medications

-Make sure you are well supplied for any medications you are currently taking, including HIV treatment or PrEP (daily, periodic or on-demand).
-Check that you have enough to get you through your season of partying and for when you return.
-You might need to call your doctor for another prescription (which you can confirm when getting tested) and make a plan in case you lose your meds during Pride season.
+Make sure you are well supplied with any medications you are currently taking.
+If you’re taking PrEP daily or on demand, check that you have enough to get you through your season of partying and for when you return.
+You might need to call your doctor for another prescription (which you can confirm during step 1!) and make a plan in case you lose your meds during Pride Season.

 Remember, PrEP and U=U only protect against HIV transmission.
 There are still plenty of STIs like chlamydia, gonorrhea, syphilis and shigella floating around.
 So, pack plenty of condoms and lube - it’s always good to have some backups in case they break or get lost.
 You can also get lube in pocket sized sachets that are handy for spontaneous play!